connect-group/terraform-aws-rds-finalsnapshot/README.md

 AWS RDS Final Snapshot Management Module
 ========================================

+> UPDATED to reboot database instance(s) following a snapshot restore if a parameter group requires a pending-reboot.

 This module, or specifically the submodule `rds_snapshot_maintenance` will manage Final Snapshots of AWS database instances and clusters to ensure that infrastructure can be backed up, destroyed, and restored.